-A millennial living in a granny flat.
+A millennial navigating the complexities of the millennial housing crisis while living in a granny flat.
 Is it really still a granny flat if I lived there, already fed up with the concept of sharing houses, before my twenty-second birthday?

 When I think of grannies, I naturally think of my own two: